meghavx/todo-app/README.md

 # TODO App

-A beginner project to learn React.
+A beginner-level project to learn React.

 #### How to run:
 1. Clone/download the repository.